 The Magento 2 Advanced MSI module allows users to import stock data in one click from a sample file.
 On the Import screen, select Stock Sources as an entity type and click “Download Sample File”.
 Next, choose one of the options for the import behavior (Add/Update, Replace, or Delete) and decide whether to stop importing process if errors occur (Stop on Error or Skip error entries).
 Also, specify the allowed number of errors, as well as parameters for the field separator, multiple value separator, and empty attribute value constant.
 Then, upload the sample file with filled in data.

 To apply a source selection algorithm to a particular shipment, go to the Orders page and click on the required order.
 On the Order View page, click “Ship” to open the Source Selection screen.
 Here, you can select a different source selection algorithm if you don’t want to use the one set as default.
-A warehouse from which products will be shipped as well as their number is defined by the module automatically, but you can change these options if necessary.
+The module defines a warehouse from which products will be shipped and their number automatically, but you can change these options if necessary.
 After adjusting all settings on this page, click “Proceed to Shipment” to ship the order.

 The Amasty Advanced MSI extension provides all necessary features to fully leverage MSI possibilities on a Magento 2 site.
 A set of source selection algorithms enhances the default Magento 2.3 functionality, providing more flexibility for delivery costs calculation.
 The mentioned above functions make Advanced MSI a vital solution for merchants who run multiple stores and manage inventory in warehouses located in different regions.
 With the Magento 2 MSI module, you also get a straightforward backend interface and provide improved user experience to your customers.